This section describes grading factors, procedures and common terms used in grading Canadian grain.

 - cereal grains

-- Cereal grains are wheat, rye, barley, oats and triticale.
+- Cereal grains are wheat, rye, barley, oats, triticale and canary seed.

 - Certificate Final